redwallhp/VillagerUtils/README.md

 * Commands to edit villager trades, professions, biomes and experience levels.

+* Commands to save a villager to a file, spawn a villager clone from a file and to list and delete villager save files.

 * Support for editing wandering trader traders.
   (See the Wandering Traders section, below, for caveats.)